-Intestate succession can often get complicated, especially if there are separations, divorces, estranged children, deceased heirs, etc. involved.
-That is why everything goes to the judge.
+Intestate succession is a complicated process.
+Especially when dealing with separations, divorces, estranged children, deceased heirs, etc. That is why everything goes to the judge.
 All aspects of the individual’s life are considered, including the cause of death and what their final wishes would have likely been if they were alive to state them.

 Factors that often affect a judge’s ruling include stepchildren, adopted children, minor children, common-law marriage, pending divorce, and more.